 2. Equip yourself.
 Have an ABC-rated fire extinguisher and a first-aid kit nearby when you’re working on cars.

 3. Dress for success.
-Wear safety goggles to help prevent eye injuries from bits of metal, chemical splashes or errant sparks.
+Wear safety goggles to help prevent eye injuries from bits of metal, chemical splashes and errant sparks.
 Clothing should be close fitting so it can’t snag or get caught in moving parts.
 Remove rings, watches and jewelry, and tie up long hair.
-(All of the above can snag too.)
+(All of the above can snag.)
 Wear gloves if you’re handling fluids that contain strong chemicals.
 And always wear sturdy shoes—never sandals or lightweight tennis shoes.

 4. Air things out.
 Ventilation is a must if you’re working on your car’s exhaust system.
 If your “shop” is your garage, park your vehicle so the tailpipes are venting outside, and keep the garage door wide open.